 Number of Homes For Sale

-â€¢ Raleigh home sales continue to rise, up by 33% over last December.
+â€¢ Raleigh home sales are up by almost 20% over last September!

-â€¢ It took, on average, 12 days less to sell a home in Raleigh this December as last year.
+â€¢ It took 15.5% less time to sell a home in Raleigh than last year.

 Feel free to contact us with your questions.
 We're easy to talk to and we can answer any questions you might have about current market conditions, interest rates or where Raleigh home prices are headed.
 If you're interested in talking about listing your home we'd be happy to provide our recommendations on how best to proceed to market your home.